HCGB-IGTP/BacterialTyper/docs/source/user_guide/modules/config.rst

 config
 ======

-Include brief comment about this module

-Below we show the workflow of the process.
+The ``BacterialTyper`` pipelines provides this ``config`` module to help the user configurate the multiple dependencies and requirements.

+.. seealso:: Additional information on ``BacterialTyper`` configuration and requirements

+   - :doc:`Requirements <../installation/requirements>`

+   - :doc:`config module script <../../api/modules/config>`

 .. include:: ../../links.inc